 The Holocaust Center of Pittsburgh offers several educational resources to the community, including:

 - Events online and in locations throughout the city with various community partners;

 - The CHUTZ-POW! comic book series, which brings stories of Holocaust survivors and heroes to life through graphic storytelling;

 - Community competitions including the Waldman International Arts and Writing Competition and Holocaust Educator of the Year Award;

-- Free speaking engagements with local Holocaust survivors/their family members, educators, and/or volunteers;
+- Speaking engagements with local Holocaust survivors/their family members, educators, and/or volunteers;